wp-plugins/pulsemaps/readme.txt

 3. Admin dashboard shows a larger map
 4. Zoom in for a closer look!
 5. Click the widget for more details and statistics about your visitors.

+== Frequently Asked Questions ==

+= What browsers does the widget support? =

+The widget has been tested to work on all common browsers, such as Internet Explorer, Firefox, Chrome, Safari, and Opera, as well as mobile Safari and the Android browser.

+= What PHP versions are supported? =

+PHP 5 is with the curl extension is required.

+= Why doesn't my map show any visitors? =

+Make sure the map widget is present and visible on all pages you want to track.
+To track visits without the widget, upgrade to the VIP plan.

 == Changelog ==